shorebirdtech/website/src/pages/jobs.md

 twice".

 We need smart, hard-working people, who want to work on start-up problems.
-We have thousands of monthly active users, and more to do our current team can keep up with.
+We have thousands of monthly active users, and more to do than our current team can keep up with.
 No two days will be the same.
 You need to be strongly autonomous and self-directing.